Scholarship Tips & Suggestions

 - You can then apply for each scholarships and/or guaranteed entrance program for which you are eligible.
-If you are a Governor’s Scholars and/or Governor's School for the Arts participant who meets GPA and test score requirements, do not apply for the Trustee's Scholarship; it is guaranteed.
-However, students will have to apply for any additional competitive awards, such as Henry Vogt, Grawemeyer, and Brown Fellows.
+If you are a Governor’s Scholars and/or Governor's School for the Arts participant who meets GPA and test score requirements, do not apply for the Trustee's Scholarship.
+Your award is guaranteed.
+However, all students must apply for any additional scholarships, such as the Vogt, Grawemeyer, and Brown Fellows program awards.

-- Check the scholarships and programs you wish to apply for and upload any supplemental materials.
-On the next page, you can put in the names and e-mail addresses of any individuals you are requesting a letter of recommendation from.
+- Select the scholarships and programs for which you want to apply and upload any supplemental materials.
+If required, you will be prompted to input the names and e-mail addresses of any individuals you are requesting a letter of recommendation from.

 - January 15: Deadline to apply and submit all materials.
 You must submit the scholarship application, the admission application, and any required materials by this date to be considered.

-- March 1: Trustee’s scholarship letters will be sent at the end of February, with the intention of them arriving on March 1.
+- March 1: Trustee’s scholarship letters will be sent at the end of February, with the intention of their arriving by March 1.

-- May 1: Deadline to accept your scholarship if awarded one.
+- May 1: Deadline to accept scholarships, if awarded.

-- The McConnell Scholars, Brown Fellows and most guaranteed entrance programs conduct interviews.
+- Some of the scholarship/guaranteed entrance programs conduct interviews.
 If you apply and are selected for interviews with one or more of these programs, you will be informed of the date and time in February.

-You must meet the minimums for ACT/SAT and GPA BEFORE January 15 to be eligible.
+You must meet the minimum ACT/SAT and GPA requirements BEFORE the January 15 deadline to be eligible.
 Scores from test dates after January 15 will not be considered.

 - Write down or save your username and password.
-You can save your application while you complete it, but you must have your username and password to log back in to access it to submit it.
+You can save your application while you are completing it, but you must have your username and password to log back in to access or submit it.

-- On your resume, only include activities/awards/leadership roles from high school.
-Give a short description of activities, since the committee may be unfamiliar with certain honors or activities.
+- On your resume, include only activities/awards/leadership roles from high school.
+Give short descriptions of activities as the committee may be unfamiliar with certain honors or activities.

-- Regardless of the ACT/SAT and GPA you enter on your scholarship application, the committees ultimately only look at your official scores listed on file, so it is very important that you send all scores and transcripts to us.
+- Regardless of the ACT/SAT and GPA you enter on your scholarship application, award decisions are ultimately based off of the official scores listed on file.
+It is very important that you send all scores and transcripts to us.
 The ones you send for admission will be used for scholarship consideration, so you do not need to send them twice.

-- If the scholarship/guaranteed entrance program you are applying for requires letters of recommendation, when you submit your application the recommenders will receive an e-mail with a link to submit the letter of recommendation online when you submit the application.
+- If the scholarship/guaranteed entrance program for which you are applying requires letters of recommendation, when you submit your application the recommenders will receive an e-mail with a link to submit their letters.
+All letters of recommendation should be submitted online.

 - By logging into your scholarship application, you may always review your applications (including the status of all letters of recommendation).
 Click here to review activity.